 Let's See, What Else at Lucky Jacks

-Formerly a free show in the basement of Poco Restaurant, the latest incarnation of this long-running night (nine years apparently) is now $10 (plus tax) and runs on Tuesdays at Lucky Jacks (which has housed an assortment of comedy over the years).
+Formerly a free show in the basement of Poco Restaurant, the latest incarnation of this long-running night (nine years apparently) is now $8 and runs on Tuesdays at Lucky Jacks (which has housed an assortment of comedy over the years).
 It's hosted by Courtney Maginnis and Tom Delgado.

 The show is well-regarded by comics and the first night I was there (at Poco) Ronny Chieng opened.
 In August 2023 Mark Normand and Maddie Wiener were listed on the same bill.